Ultimate Guide to Everest Base Camp via Cho La Pass in December

 • Snow-capped mountains such as Thamserku, Lobuche, Cho-Oyu, Nuptse, Lhotse etc

-• Reach the foot of the world’s highest mountain the Mount Everest.
+• Reach the foot of the world’s highest mountain the Mount Everest

-• Semi-frozen Gokyo lake
+• Semi-frozen Gokyo lake, a highlight of the gokyo lake trek

 • Challenging Cho La pass covered with snow

-• Spend the Christmas amidst the beauty of nature in the Everest region.
+• Spend the Christmas amidst the beauty of nature in the Everest region

 Want more information?
 Send us your query, and our experts will get back to you within 24 hrs.